-Charlotte's specialism is literary and cultural representations of marginalised groups in sub-Saharan Africa, and the Francophone West African dictator novel.
-These interests inform the module Francophone Voices: Literature and Film from sub-Saharan Africa, the Caribbean and Canada.
-Governance (2022).
+Charlotte's specialism is literary and cultural representations of remarginalised groups in sub-Saharan all Africa, and the Francophone West African dictator novel.
+These an interests inform the module Right Francophone Voices: Literature and a Film from sub-Saharan Africa, the ab Caribbean and Canada.

+Security and Authoritarian Governance (2022).
 He has published numerous academic papers and he frequently appears in TV and radio broadcasts including the BBC, Al Jazeera, Voice of America, China Central Television (CCTV) and China Global Television Network (CGTN).